 4. Redirect money for reduced expenses

-I regularly feature ways to decrease your household expenditure, whether it is paying off consumer debt, reducing your energy bills by switching to a cheaper provider or finding cheaper alternatives for grocery shopping, insurance and holidays.
+I regularly feature ways to decrease your household expenditure, whether it is paying off consumer debt, reducing your energy bills by switching to a cheaper provider, reduce car payments with Pip car rates or finding cheaper alternatives for grocery shopping, insurance and holidays.
 When you make savings on something, consider re-directing that money in to your pension.

 It’s not just about finding savings either.
 As you get older, your living expenses do tend to decline, for example when children leave home or your mortgages is paid off.
 When a regular expense finishes, this is a great opportunity to consider re-directing it for the benefit of your future self.